zjunlp/DeepKE/example/llm/InstructKGC/README.md

 ## 4.LoRA Fine-tuning

+Basic Parameters:
+* `--model_name`: The current code supports the following models ["llama", "falcon", "baichuan", "chatglm", "moss", "alpaca", "vicuna", "zhixi"], note the distinction from `model_name_or_path`.
+* `--train_file`, `--valid_file` (optional): Training and validation set file paths (JSON format files), if `valid_file` is not specified, we will default to partitioning a `val_set_size` number of samples from the `train_file` to use as a validation set.
+You can also use `val_set_size` to adjust the number of samples in the validation set.
+* `--output_dir`: Path for saving Lora weight parameters.
+* `--val_set_size`: Number of samples in the validation set, default is 1000.
+* `--prompt_template_name`: Template name, currently supports three types of templates [alpaca, vicuna, moss], with the default being the alpaca template.

-Attention!!
+> Attention!!
 All the following commands should be executed in the `InstrctKGC` directory!!
 For example, running a fine-tuning script would be: `bash scripts/fine_llama.bash`.

 ### LoRA Fine-tuning with LLaMA